Map and text

 Bob Bruninga's APRS Home Page.
 Tucson Amateur Packet Radio (TAPR) Web Site, with links to all versions of APRS software.

-Not quite so NEW anymore: Building a digipeater inside an old computer... or make your APRS computer a more integrated affair!
+Old stuff: Building a digipeater inside an old computer... or make your APRS computer a more integrated affair! (not as neat as a software TNC under Linux, but...)

 Alan N2YGK's APRS digipeater software for Linux has been updated to include such things as being able to link digipeaters across vast distances using TCP/IP.
 More information is available in the tarball.